 If it was me, I wouldn’t get the Venu.

 The differences aren’t worth the extra cost in my opinion and I do like the slightly smaller Vivoactive 4S.
 The battery life isn’t as good but it’s lighter and thinner.
 Both are great watches though.
-If you just want a watch for golf then I’d check out the Garmin S60.
-It has the most golf features and is the most accurate.
+If you just want a watch for golf then I’d check out our favorite golf GPS units.